alanci17/radix-scrypto/candydex/README.md

 A_output_amount_real = [A_reserve/(A_reserve + A_output_amount_ideal)] * B_input_amount * B_price/A_price
 ```
-Swaps within different candy tokens doesn't affect their prices vs &XRD, but the amount of output candy is stricly connected to the protocol reserve amount.
+Swaps within different candy tokens doesn't affect their prices vs $XRD, but the amount of output candy is stricly connected to the protocol reserve amount.

 ---------------------------------
 >2.
 Buy candy tokens and sell $XRD.